chef/chef-web-docs/chef_master/source/chefspec.rst

 .. end_tag

-ChefSpec is a framework that tests resources and recipes as part of a simulated chef-client run.
+ChefSpec is a framework that tests resources and recipes as part of a simulated Chef Infra Client run.
 ChefSpec tests execute very quickly.
 When used as part of the cookbook authoring workflow, ChefSpec tests are often the first indicator of problems that may exist within a cookbook.

 Run ChefSpec
 =====================================================
-ChefSpec is packaged as part of the Chef development kit.
+ChefSpec is packaged as part of ChefDK.
 To run ChefSpec:

 .. code-block:: bash